Concerta Withdrawal Symptoms, Timeline & Detox Treatment Options

 If you have stopped taking Concerta, you may have noticed side effects.
 Even those who take the drug as prescribed can experience withdrawal symptoms.
 If you take Concerta to treat ADHD, your ADHD symptoms will likely return after you stop taking the drug.
 This is the case even when tapering off.

-- Feeling irritable.
+- Irritability.
 You may feel in a bad mood and snap or argue with loved ones more than usual.

 - Panicking.
 Panic attacks are common and can be scary if you’ve never experienced one.
 You may feel uncontrollable panic suddenly, or something may trigger it.